leweex95/textgenhub/README.md

 - **Windows service must be running** (`ChatGPTServer` service for the WebSocket server)

 #### **ChatGPT Tab Manager**
-A standalone utility script to ensure ChatGPT tabs are open and focused in existing Chrome sessions:
+A standalone utility script that uses a Chrome extension and WebSocket communication to manage ChatGPT tabs:

 ```bash
 # Ensure ChatGPT tab is open and focused